Riddhiman2005/Journey-Through-the-Cosmos-Visualization-of-Planetary-Motions/Saturn/Saturn.md

 Also, observe carefully the motion of the Saturn is from anticlockwise.
 It first goes behind the Sun and then comes forward.

-The total animation time to move around the Saturn has been set to 10 secs.
+The total animation time to move around the Sun by Saturn has been set to 10 secs.